nf-core/scrnaseq/docs/output.md

 - Contains the mapped BAM files, filtered and unfiltered HDF5 matrices and output metrics created by Cellranger ARC

+## Cellranger multi

+TODO: Complete.
+I think it is similar to the 'Cellranger' one.

 ## UniverSC

 UniverSC is a wrapper that calls an open-source implementation of Cell Ranger v3.0.2 and adjusts run parameters for compatibility with a wide ranger of technologies.